 The author’s theory is that trial lawyers will not abandon Democrats because they have nowhere else to go.
 He writes: “As a trial lawyer friend admitted to me, ‘I hate to lose medical malpractice, but there’s a whole lot of suing to do out there that has nothing to do with doctors.'”

 This argument fails because a party’s base always has somewhere to go: home.
-Trial lawyers are not going to put their significant economic support behind candidates who support malpractice tort reform, and the doctors’ lobbyists are still going to stay home and support the GOP.
+Trial lawyers will not put their significant economic support behind candidates who support malpractice tort reform, and the doctors’ lobbyists will still stay home and support the GOP.
 But trial lawyers might support defecting Democrats’ opponents in the primaries.

 As I mentioned earlier, I don’t agree with the view from the cynical seats, because I think Democrats care about the minority of people that are being treated unfairly.
 Isn’t this what health care reform is about, insuring many people who don’t have a voice?
 Medical malpractice victims also don’t have a voice, and deep pocket medical malpractice lawyers do speak for them, regardless of the true motives of at least some malpractice lawyers.